aishik-rakshit/Face-Recognition/README.md

 Link:https://pypi.org/project/face-recognition/

 Extra functions added to simplify training and testing.

-FPS counter integrated into code to display fps on top of window Must have dlib and opencv installed to run the code
+FPS counter integrated into code to display fps on top of window.

+Must have dlib and opencv installed to run the code